anorderh/kaggle-node/README.md

 - [ ] Notebooks
 - [ ] Colab

 Contributions to this repo are welcome.
 This library is based off Kaggle's official API repos.
-I advise referencing their repos for new implementation, to keep functionality standardized.
+I advise referencing them for new implementation, to keep functionality standard.

 ### References